 Once your information is filled out for your Google Calendar event the way you want it, click Continue and test your Zap.
 After running your test, you should see a new event in your Google Calendar app that matches your incomplete Todoist task.

-Congrats, you did it!
+Once everything is set up correctly, you're ready to begin using your Zap.
 From now on, every new incomplete task you add to Todoist will be added to your Google Calendar.

 More ways to track your events